Request Request Appointment Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Join our Team Positions Available Now!

-Emergency Dentistry – Flint, MI
+Emergency Dentist – Flint, MI

-When You Need It
+Fast, Pain-Relieving Care When You Need It

 Dental emergencies always happen at the least expected moments.
 In a state of shock and pain, it can be hard to react quickly and effectively to ensure that no additional harm comes to your mouth.
-With Healthy Smiles Dental Care’s phone number on-hand, you can count on getting over-the-phone guidance and fast, pain-relieving emergency dental care in these difficult times.
+With Healthy Smiles Dental Care’s phone number on hand, you can count on getting over-the-phone guidance and fast, pain-relieving emergency dental care in these difficult times.
 If you are experiencing oral pain or believe that anything is wrong, call our dental office as soon as possible for emergency dentistry in Flint, MI.

 Why Choose Healthy Smiles Dental Care for Emergency Dentistry?